Walk up Old Man of Coniston via Dow Crag and the South Rake

 Walna Scar Car Park (currently free but the NPA are currently considering introducing Pay and Display)

-Walk up Old Man of Coniston via Dow Crag and the South Rake Route Map and GPX Download
+Walk up Old Man of Coniston via Dow Crag and the South Rake Ordnance Survey Map and GPX File Download

 A visit to Coniston is almost unimaginable without climbing its most famed peak; the Old Man of Coniston.
 It dominates the village with the summit being barely 3km from the centre (although some 600m higher!).